Formula 1: Hamilton puts in record lap to take Bahrain pole

 It was the 98th pole of Hamilton's career and puts him on course to complete a century, with the Bahrain race the first of a season-ending Middle Eastern triple-header.

-It was his 10th pole this season and third in Bahrain, which puts him level with Sebastian Vettel as the most successful qualifier at the Sakhir track.
+It was his 10th pole this season and third in Bahrain, putting him level with Sebastian Vettel as the most successful qualifier at the Sakhir track.

 Sergio Perez was fifth for Racing Point ahead of Renault pair Daniel Ricciardo and Esteban Ocon, while Pierre Gasly was eighth for AlphaTauri ahead of McLaren's Lando Norris.